 From Abuse to Addiction – The Withdrawal Period Makes the Differenceby Viatcheslav Wlassoff, PhD | July 22, 2015

 Drug addiction is hard to beat.
-Scientists have been on a hunt for the answers for a long time, and it seems they have finally cracked the addiction code.
-Contrary to popular notion, addiction does form not during the substance abuse phase but during the withdrawal period.
+Scientists have been on the hunt for the answers for a long time, and it seems they have finally cracked the addiction code.
+Contrary to popular notion, addiction does not form during the substance abuse phase but during the withdrawal period.

 The withdrawal period after a prolonged period of substance abuse triggers changes at the DNA level that lead to addictive behavior.
 These findings hold hope for countless people who are wondering how they relapsed when they were trying so hard to stay away from drugs.

 Addictive substances are known to trigger changes in the brain's reward circuits.
 For a long time, scientists believed that this development could explain why many of those who have a history of drug and alcohol abuse tend to relapse or exhibit drug-seeking behavior after being away from the addictive substance.

 To test their hypothesis, scientists conducted several studies.
 These studies were mostly carried out on cocaine users because cocaine addiction is one of the hardest to beat.
 A staggering 80% of cocaine users who want to kick their habits experience relapse within six months of withdrawing.
 However, the findings of the study are equally applicable in cases involving other types of addictive substances like heroin, alcohol, nicotine, and methamphetamine.

 According to one study, cocaine users exposed to triggers show increased activity in the ventral tegmental area (VTA) of their brains when they crave cocaine.
 The VTA sends signals to the medial prefrontal cortex (mPFC) region through networks that use dopamine, the neurotransmitter that is known to play a critical role in "reward" mechanisms.